-Before the client sends a GraphQL request, it will check if that exact same GraphQL request is already cached and will possibly return the cached response.
-To match, the GraphQL request MUST exactly match, that is, the query, operation name (if any), variables (if any) MUST all be equal to the cached request, and also all custom HTTP headers that might be set MUST also be the same.
+Before the client sends a GraphQL request, it checks if that exact same GraphQL request is already cached and possibly return the cached response.
+To match, the GraphQL request must exactly match.
+That is, the query, operation name (if any), variables (if any) must all be equal to the cached request.
+And, all custom HTTP headers that might be set must also be the same.
 For example, the Adobe Commerce

-We recommend that you configure some caching for the search service that fetches all the available aggregations/facets values displayed on the product search and category pages.
-These values typically only change when a new attribute is for example added to products, so the duration for this cache entry can be “large” if the set of product attributes does not change often.
-While this is project-specific, we recommend values of a few minutes in project development phases and a few hours on stable production systems.
+Adobe recommends that you configure some caching for the search service that fetches all the available aggregations/facets values displayed on the product search and category pages.
+These values typically only change when a new attribute is added to products, for example.
+So, the duration for this cache entry can be “large” if the set of product attributes does not change often.
+While this entry is project-specific, Adobe recommends values of a few minutes in project development phases and a few hours on stable production systems.

-This is typically configured with the following cache entry:
+This setting is typically configured with the following cache entry:

-Another example scenario where the GraphQl caching feature is recommended to be used is the navigation component because it sends the same GraphQL query on all pages.
+Another example scenario where the GraphQl caching feature is recommended for use is the navigation component.
+The reason is because it sends the same GraphQL query on all pages.
 In this case, the cache entry would be typically set to:

 venia/components/structure/navigation, and not the name of the CIF navigation component (

 Caching for other components should be defined on a project basis, usually in coordination with caching configured at the Dispatcher level.
-Remember that there isn’t any active invalidation of these caches, so caching duration should be carefully set.
-There isn’t any “one size fits all” values that would match all possible projects and use cases.
+Remember that there is not any active invalidation of these caches, so caching duration should be carefully set.
+There is not any “one size fits all” values that would match all possible projects and use cases.
 Make sure that you define a caching strategy at the project level that best matches the requirements of your project.

 Caching AEM pages or fragments in the AEM Dispatcher is a best practice for any AEM project.
 Usually, it relies on invalidation techniques that ensure that any content changed in AEM is properly updated in the Dispatcher.
-This is a core feature of the AEM Dispatcher caching strategy.
+This feature is core to the AEM Dispatcher caching strategy.

-In addition to pure AEM managed content CIF a page can typically display commerce data that is dynamically fetched from Adobe Commerce via GraphQL.
-While the page structure itself might never change, the commerce content might change, for example, if some product data (name, price,etc.) changes in Adobe Commerce.
+In addition to pure AEM-managed content CIF, a page can typically display commerce data that is dynamically fetched from Adobe Commerce via GraphQL.
+While the page structure itself might never change, the commerce content might change.
+For example, if product data, such as name and price, changes in Adobe Commerce.

-To make sure that CIF pages can be cached for a limited amount of time in the AEM dispatcher, we hence recommend the use of Time Based Cache Invalidation (also known as TTL-based caching) when caching CIF pages in the AEM Dispatcher.
+To ensure that CIF pages are cached for a limited time in the AEM Dispatcher, Adobe recommends using Time-Based Cache Invalidation (known as TTL-based caching) when caching CIF pages in the AEM Dispatcher.
 This feature can be configured in AEM with using the extra ACS AEM Commons package.

 With TTL-based caching, a developer typically defines one or multiple caching durations for selected AEM pages.
-This ensures that CIF pages are only cached in the AEM dispatcher up to the configured duration and that the content will be frequently updated.
+This duration ensures that CIF pages are only cached in the AEM Dispatcher up to the configured duration and that the content is frequently updated.

-searchresults components typically always re-fetch product prices in a client-side browser request when the page is loaded.
-This ensures that crucial dynamic content is always fetched on page load.
+searchresults components typically always refetch product prices in a client-side browser request when the page is loaded.
+Doing so ensures that crucial dynamic content is always fetched on page load.